ste-giordano95/Mijia-4K/README.md

 # Xiaomi Mijia-4K

-Hi, in this reposit i share my script anf custom firmware for Xiaomi Mijia 4K.
+Hi, in this repositori i share my script and custom firmware for Xiaomi Mijia 4K.

 # Donation